 For Fitness Professionals

-It’s not uncommon for fitness professionals to start out with a conventional certified personal trainer (CPT) certification or group fitness certification – two of the most general, in terms of knowledge and client population, then go on to earn additional certification(s).
+It’s not uncommon for fitness professionals to start out with a reputable or industry-standard certified personal trainer certification or group fitness certification – two of the most general, in terms of knowledge and client population, then go on to earn additional certification(s).
 Often, specialty credentials are pursued to become more qualified in working with a targeted population of their choice, either partially or exclusively, such as people with pre-existing health conditions (clinical) or athletes (sports performance and injury prevention/rehabilitation).

 For Healthcare Professionals